 A: I am totally in love with Lyon.
 It is an amazing place.
-Firstly, because, even though it is not as well known as Paris, it has great heritage, places to visit, museums, architecture, galleries and monuments which are UNESCO heritage sites.
-It has very rich history, traditions and a unique and mysterious atmosphere mostly because it hasn’t been as exposed to tourists as Paris.
-It is also very modern and developed city, the second biggest in France.
+Firstly, because, even though it is not as well known as Paris, it has a great heritage, places to visit, museums, architecture, galleries and monuments which are UNESCO heritage sites.
+It has a very rich history, traditions and a unique and mysterious atmosphere, mostly because it hasn’t been as exposed to tourists as Paris.
+It is also a very modern and developed city, the second biggest in France.
 It is the capital of gastronomy with the best restaurants.
-The local people are welcoming and there are many activities & events happening all the time.
-And most importantly there is a Fête des lumières – the best lights festival you can imagine!
+The local people are welcoming, and there are many activities & events happening all the time.
+And most importantly, there is a Fête des Lumières – the best lights festival you can imagine!
 I could carry on to write about Lyon…

 Q: Any negatives?
 What do you miss most about Poland?

-A: There are few things that have been very strange to me but it's connected with the French lifestyle.
-At the beginning I was very reluctant to embrace these habits but now I love to participate.
-These are long meals, late meals, high prices, red tape, doctors healing you with painkillers etc. From Poland… Well, I miss my family and friends.
+A: There are a few things that have been very strange to me, but it's connected with the French lifestyle.
+In the beginning, I was very reluctant to embrace these habits, but now I love to participate.
+These are long meals, late meals, high prices, red tape, doctors healing you with painkillers, etc. From Poland… Well, I miss my family and friends.
 I miss some of the customs and habits celebrated by my family.
 But I gained new life here and try to visit Poland often.

 Q: What are the biggest adjustments you had to make when settling into expat life in France?
 Did you experience any particular elements of culture shock?

 A: The first party with friends.
 It started at 5pm with apéro and finished at midnight.
 I would never imagine eating apéro, entrée with a main plate served separately then cheese (!), cake and dessert!
 The whole evening was about food and food and more to come… A lot of good wine which I was expecting and this arrived!